selfrefactor/rambda/README.md

 ## Argumentation

-I admire `Ramda`, as it is great library in what it does.
+Initial argumentation was the size of  admire `Ramda`, as it is great library in what it does.
 My main problem was its size.
 Even custom builds didn't deliver satisfactory results.
 Also I already had `Ramda` habits and I didn't want to switch to `Lodash`.

 Then I realized that my best solution was to publish a library that recreates the functionality of some `Ramda` methods with less code.